Bossou: Economy

 Tourists that go to Bossou make the best of nature as Bossou has a rich nature and chimpanzees are also one of the main attractions.
 Bossou is known to be very rich in agriculture as its people grow coffee beans, rice, fruits and corn.
 Bossou is a very small city and therefore has a limited number of people, majority of people in Bossou are poor and there are only few government schools available and the level of education is relatively low.

+History

 During the Liberian War, many refugees crossed the border to seek refuge and the government of Guinea built refugee camps on the high hills which still exists today.
-People in Bossou mainly speak Manon and one of the most popular people to come from Bossou is Jean-Marie Doré.
+People in Bossou mainly speak Mano and one of the most popular people to come from Bossou is Jean-Marie Doré.

+In 2024, local residents of Bossou demolished the chimpanzees research centre at the Reserve as one of the animals was reported to have captured and killed a human infant.